Lab 9 - Thresholds

 Introduction

 In this lab, we will extend the skills acquired in Lab 8 - Band Arithmetic - NDVI, to create categorized images using logical operators based on a threshold value.
 After learning how to manipulate images using band arithmetic to yield continuous values, such as the Normalized Difference Vegetation Index (NDVI), we will now focus on categorizing these continuous values into distinct classes.
-Utilizing Google Earth Engine's suite of Boolean and conditional operators, the lab will guide you through classifying NDVI values to distinguish between vegetated and non-vegetated areas.

 Specifically, we will: